tpaschalis/tpaschalis.github.io/_posts/2021-02-21-tailscale-start.markdown

 <img src="/images/tailscale-admin-panel.png" style='height: 100%; width: 100%; object-fit: contain'/>
 <img src="/images/tailscale-mobile-ping.png" style='height: 60%; width: 60%; object-fit: contain'/>

-## First use-case!
+## First use-case

-First thing I thought to build set up an instance of `go/` shortlinks in a forgotten machine, using `kellegous/go`.
+First thing I thought to set up is `go/` shortlinks in a Raspberry Pi that was dusting away using `kellegous/go`.

-The idea is that you can can set up any `go/<word>` link to point to another URL, or a list of notes.
-It (used to be? is?) a thing inside Google, that has been adopted by other companies.
+The idea is that you can can set up any `go/<word>` link to point to another URL, or a Markdown document.
+It (used to be? is?) a thing inside Google, that has been adopted by other companies as well.
+In my previous `$DAYJOB` it was a great way to onboard new people and keep relevant links handy at all times.

-I got them adopted to my previous `$DAYJOB` as well, where it pretty loved for some time.

-That way, in any of my machines connected to the Tailscale network, I could just `http://go/jira` and be redirected to my employer's Jira, `http://go/status` to see the status of our services or `http://go/vim` to revisit my Vim notes.
+That way, from any machine connected to my Tailscale network, could just `http://go/jira` and be redirected to my employer's Jira, `http://go/status` to see the status of our services or `http://go/vim` to revisit my Vim notes.

 ## Parting words